ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Details of

-The coordinator's main responsibilities include managing a directory of proxies, helping users discover quality proxies, and facilitating communication between users and proxies.
-Both users and proxies only need to trust that the coordinator faithfully follows \system's protocol without having to share the content of their chatbot queries or any identity-linked information like IP.
-Any new proxy must register with the coordinator and complete a verification process before it can participate in \system.
-Users can contact the coordinator for a list of select proxies and then establish either a direct or a coordinator-facilitated communication channel with some chosen proxies.
-To promote trustworthiness, the coordinator performs regular ``audits'' of the proxies with the help of the \emph{notary}.
+The broker's main responsibilities include managing the directory of proxies, helping users discover proxies, and facilitating communication between users and proxies (similar to Tor's Directory Authority~\cite{dingledine2004tor}, Snowflake's central bridge~\cite{bocovich2024snowflake}, and MassBrowser's Operator~\cite{nasr2020massbrowser}).
+Neither users nor proxies need to share their identities or the content of their chatbot queries with the broker.
+Any new proxy must register with the broker and complete a verification process before it can participate in \system.
+Users can contact the broker for a list of proxies and establish either a direct or a broker-facilitated communication channel with chosen proxies.
+To ensure proxy integrity, the broker performs regular integrity audits with the help of the notary.